UK Data Service data catalogue record for:

 For a full table of topics and questions covered across all the ELSA waves, see the all waves user guide in the documentation.

 Individual (micro) level

 The sample was drawn from households that had previously responded to the Health Survey for England (HSE) between 1998 and 2011.
-The sample has been refreshed at several waves (waves 3, 4, 6 and 7) so not all respondents have participated since 2002.
+The sample has been refreshed at several subsequent waves so not all respondents have participated since 2002.

 Multi-stage stratified random sample

 |Number of units:||Core data: Wave 1: 12,100 cases.
 Wave 2: 9,433 cases.
 Wave 3: 9,771 cases.
 Wave 4: 11,050 cases.
 Wave 5: 10,274 cases.
 Wave 6: 10,601 cases.
 Wave 7: 9,666 cases.
 Wave 8: 8,445 cases.|

 Face-to-face interview; Self-completion; Clinical measurements; Physical measurements

 |CARE OF DEPENDANTS||CARE OF THE ELDERLY||CENTRAL HEATING|

 |CLINICAL TESTS AND MEASUREMENTS||CLUBS||COGNITION DISORDERS|